-Putting together courses, I used mind maps for various interesting purposes; In particular, the mind map of the syllabus was very useful.
-In this article I describe several possibilities of using mind maps to work on syllabus, which can bring more comfort, quality and productivity in this task that is so important for teaching-learning planning.
+While putting together courses, I used mind maps for various interesting purposes; In particular, a mind map of the syllabus has been very useful.
+In this article I describe several possibilities of using mind maps to work on a syllabus, which can bring more comfort, quality and productivity to this task that is so important when planning the teaching-learning process.

-Mind maps and visualization of the structure of the CP
+Mind maps and visualization of the structure of the syllabus

 Recording and organizing search results